Design and analyze speech, acoustic, and audio processing systems

 Generation of Audio Plugins

-Generate VST and other types of audio plugins directly from MATLAB code without requiring manual design of user interfaces.
-With MATLAB Coder™, generate ready-to-build JUCE C++ projects for more advanced plugin prototyping.
+Generate VST plugins, AU plugins, and standalone executable plugins directly from MATLAB code without requiring manual design of user interfaces.
+For more advanced plugin prototyping, generate ready-to-build JUCE C++ projects (requires MATLAB Coder™).

 Hosting of External Audio Plugins

 Use external VST and AU plugins as regular MATLAB objects.
 Change plugin parameters and programmatically process MATLAB arrays.
 Alternatively, automate associations of plugin parameters with user interfaces and MIDI controls.
 Host plugins generated from your MATLAB code for increased execution efficiency.

 Low-Cost and Mobile Devices

 Prototype audio processing designs on Raspberry Pi™ by using on-board or external multichannel audio interfaces.
 Create interactive control panels as mobile apps for Android® or iOS devices.